-PLEASE NOTE: The Columbia and Franklin County Sheriff, U.S. Coast Guard Auxiliary and Corps of Engineers patrol boats will monitor this event and be responsible for cancellation of the swim in case of bad weather or Acts of God, right up until the time of the event.
+PLEASE NOTE: The Columbia, Franklin and Walla Walla County Sheriff, U.S. Coast Guard Auxiliary and Corps of Engineers patrol boats will monitor this event and be responsible for cancellation of the swim in case of bad weather or Acts of God, right up until the time of the event.

 THERE ARE NO REFUNDS.
 EVEN IF THE SWIM IS CANCELLED DUE TO ADVERSE WEATHER CONDITIONS.
 NO REFUNDS, please.
 This is a fundraising event!

 Volunteers will patrol the course in kayaks, canoes, and small craft and serve as lookouts and provide guidance.

 Local HAM radio operators provide communication service so everyone keeps informed of current conditions.

-Pre-event checks are made with Columbia County Grain Growers Lyons Ferry elevators, regional barge lines, local Sheriff departments and the US Army Corps of Engineers Juvenile Fish Transportation Program to ensure monitoring of local seasonal barge traffic.
+Pre-event checks are made with Columbia County Grain Growers Lyons Ferry elevators, regional barge lines, local Sheriff departments and the US Army Corps of Engineers Juvenile Fish Transportation Program to ensure monitoring of regional seasonal barge traffic.